crypto-law-survey/crypto-law-survey/README.md

 ## Credits

-This text comes originally from Bert-Jaap Koops' [Crypto Law Survey](http://www.cryptolaw.org/) site.
-And may be edited in the future.
+This text comes originally from Bert-Jaap Koops' [Crypto Law Survey](http://www.cryptolaw.org/) site, and may be edited in the future.